krysia1/Breakout-game/README.md

 # Breakout-game

-Breakout game written using JavaScript, React and SVG
+Breakout game written using JavaScript, React SVG and SCSS